Anxiety grips Africa ahead of Caf awards and 2019 Afcon hosts announcement | Goal.com

 The Confederation of African Football (Caf) president Ahmad has arrived in the Senegalese capital of Dakar for the Caf Awards as well as the Caf Executive Committee meeting to select 2019 Africa Cup of Nations (Afcon) hosts.

-Anticipation and anxiety are imminent ahead of arguably of the two most prominent events in the continental football in the next four days nears.
+Anticipation and anxiousness are already characterising the two events that would be arguably the most prominent in the next four days among other minority proceedings.

 Egypt star Mohamed Salah and his Liverpool striking partner Sadio Mane of Senegal, as well as Arsenal and Gabon’s Pierre-Emerick Aubameyang, are vying for the 2018 African Footballer of the Year crown.